software-architecture-guild/katas-2025/README.md

 ### Idea

-The integration of AI into high-stakes certification grading introduces significant challenges in maintaining accuracy, consistency, and trust.
+Integrating AI into high-stakes certification grading introduces significant challenges in maintaining accuracy, consistency, and trust.
 Manual oversight becomes impractical at scale, yet even partial automation risks errors undermining certifications and careers.
 AI systems lack inherent alignment with human expertise and historical standards, risking inconsistencies from human or AI misalignment if it is applied carelessly.

-Central to this challenge is the need for a structured quality assurance framework to validate AI’s role in the grading process.
-Firstly, candidates must have a formal channel to dispute grades, as even manual process can lead to falsely rejected certification.
-Secondly falsely approved certifications should also be discovered.
+Central to this challenge is the need for a structured quality assurance framework to validate AI’s role in grading.
+Firstly, candidates must have a formal channel to dispute grades, as even a manual process can lead to falsely rejected certification.
+Secondly, falsely approved certifications should also be discovered.
 Automated anomaly detection can proactively identify deviations: graded submissions can be cross-checked against historically similar cases, flagging discrepancies (e.g., conflicting scores for comparable answers) for expert re-evaluation.

 Equally critical is continuous quality monitoring to measure AI’s impact.
-Metrics such as anomaly resolution rates, appeal outcomes, and grading time trends must be tracked to verify whether AI achieves its intended benefits — higher consistency, reduced review times.
-Embedding of these mechanisms enables the automation of the grading process via AI assistance.
+Metrics such as anomaly resolution rates, appeal outcomes, and grading time trends must be tracked to verify whether AI achieves its intended benefits — higher consistency and reduced review times.
+Embedding these mechanisms enables the automation of the grading process via AI assistance.

 ### Context Viewpoint